 It takes at least 14 years of education and training to become a vitroretinal specialist.

-To become eye surgeons, Drs.
-Geraets and Thomas completed four years of college, four years of medical school, one year of internship, and three years of residency training in ophthalmology.
+To become eye surgeons, Dr. Geraets, Dr. Thomas, and Dr. Atchison completed four years of college, four years of medical school, one year of internship, and three years of residency training in ophthalmology.
 They then completed two years of highly-specialized fellowship training in their vitreoretinal subspecialty.

 Those years of training and experience add up to the expertise you need on your side when a retinal problem threatens your vision.